prashijp/Capstone-Project/Final_Project_Submission_.md

 ### Data Split and Mapping Values for training / test datset

 Dataset is split using createDataPartition from the caret package.
-The dataset is split into 70:30 ratio.Mapping the values for training dataset and creating dataframe for all the unigrams/bigrams/trigrams for positive/neutral/negative sentiment.
-SMOTE function is used to balance the dataset.
+The dataset is split into 70:30 ratio.Mapping the values for training and testing dataset and creating dataframe for all the unigrams/bigrams/trigrams for positive/neutral/negative sentiment.
+SMOTE function is used to balance the training dataset.

 ``` r
 ## split training data into train batch and test batch